mapzen/chef-metroextractor/README.md

 On AWS, using a c3.2xlarge, it takes about 30 hours to process all the extracts and shapes should you want to produce your own.
-You'll need roughly 8GB of heap allocated to osmosis for the extracts portion (by default, heap size is set to half the available RAM, so if you're tight on memory you can adjust this to suite), and about 50gb of free disk space.
+You'll need roughly 8GB of heap allocated to osmosis for the extracts portion (by default, heap size is set to half the available RAM, so if you're tight on memory you can adjust this to suite), and to be safe, ~75GB of disk space.

 If you'd rather not go that route, you're in luck.
 We'll be producing extracts weekly, and you can find then here: [Mapzen Metro Extracts](http://mapzen.com/metro-extracts/)